react-cosmos/react-cosmos/NEXT.md

 The [example package](example) is a useful complement to this guide.

+## Requirements

+The only hard requirements are React 16.8 and Node 6 (or newer).

+React Cosmos works best with webpack.
+It takes extra effort to make it work with other bundlers, but it's not as scary as it might seem.
+Don’t be afraid to ask for support.

+> A [Browserify example](https://github.com/react-cosmos/react-cosmos-classic/tree/14e1a258f746df401a41ab65429df0d296b910e4/examples/browserify) and a [Parcel example](https://github.com/react-cosmos/parcel-ts-example) are available for Cosmos Classic.
+Props to whoever adapts them to Cosmos Next!

+## Compilation

+How you compile your code is 100% your business.
+React Cosmos jumps through hoops to compile your code using your existing build pipeline, but it doesn't have opinions nor does it install dependencies your setup might require.

+Unless you use a framework like Create React App or Next.js, install build dependencies yourself.
+This include stuff like Babel, TypeScript, webpack loaders, etc. **Cosmos detects and uses build dependencies already installed in your project.**

 ## Config

 No config is required to start.
 If you have custom needs or would like to convert a Cosmos Classic config, here's what you need to know.